 A low overhead mechanism for containing erroneous writes.
 With DRAM, the consequence of bugs or memory corruption is typically an application crash.
 With NVRAM, however, erroneous writes can cause permanent data loss.
 The larger the persistent memory area exposed to the application for direct access, the higher the risk of corruption through erroneous writes.
-Using virtual memory protection to contain this threat has been proposed previously in the context of databases [41] and reliable file system caches [8].
-In this paper, we show how to implement a similar scheme in a way that avoids the overhead of system calls and context switches.
+Using virtual memory protection to contain this threat has been proposed previously in the context of databases [42] and reliable file system caches [11].
+In this paper, we show how to implement a similar scheme in a way that avoids the overhead of system calls and mode switches.
 This scheme complements the protection provided by our robust memory allocator: VM protection prevents "long-range" erroneous writes to locations that clearly should not be written to; the robust allocator metadata protects against far-reaching consequences from "short-range" off-by-one errors or buffer overflows.

 Cache-efficient, consistency-preserving updates.
 Making effective use of the CPU cache is critical for overall program speed.
 However, ensuring the consistency of persistent data in the face of application crashes and power failures requires careful control over the order of writes to persistent memory.
 Today's CPUs provide only coarse ways to achieve such control, e.g., by marking memory non-cacheable or by flushing the cache, but these methods impose high costs.
-We propose a novel mechanism for implementing consistency-preserving updates without sacrificing performance.
+We propose a novel mechanism for implementing consistency-preserving updates without sacrificing performance: make applications aware of where their data is at any time-in cache or in persistent memory.
 Our solution requires application support, as well as lightweight hardware modifications.